 Enjoy Peak Life Experiences in Your Sunset Years

-Coming soon, this is a one-stop-shop featuring helpful products and services that I either use myself, or that are recommended by my guests.
-You won’t pay a penny extra than buying at retail, and it’s a great way to help support the show!
+An online shop featuring helpful products that I either use myself or that are recommended by my guests.
+You won’t pay a penny extra than buying at retail, and it’s a great way to support the show!

 “How Boomers Can Live on less than $2500 a Month” with Dan Prescher of International Living Magazine